nanotech/jellybeans.vim/README.markdown

     \    'background': { 'ctermbg': 'none', '256ctermbg': 'none' },
     \}

+### Italics

+Jellybeans disables italics in terminal Vim by default, as some terminals do other things with the text's colors instead of actually italicizing the text.
+If your terminal does fully support italics, add

+    let g:jellybeans_use_term_italics = 1

+to your .vimrc to enable italics in terminal Vim.

+If you don't want italics even in GUI Vim, add

+    let g:jellybeans_use_gui_italics = 0

 ### Low-Color Black (16 and 8 color terminals)

 Since the background on a dark terminal is usually black already,